 Don’t Ignore Your Rights

-If you have any question whether your former spouse has failed to live up to his or her obligations under your divorce decree contact the divorce attorneys at Arnold & Wadsworth for help in understanding what you can do to enforce the decree.
+If you have any question whether your former spouse has failed to live up to his or her obligations under your divorce decree contact the divorce attorneys at Arnold, Wadsworth & Coggins for help in understanding what you can do to enforce the decree.

 Don’t feel like you have to attempt to force your ex-spouse to act upon the agreement on your own.
-The court system will help you to enforce the decree and the attorneys at Arnold & Wadsworth know what steps to take in order to make sure your rights under the decree are protected.
-Contact Arnold & Wadsworth today for a consultation about how to ensure your divorce decree is upheld.
+The court system will help you to enforce the decree and the attorneys at Arnold, Wadsworth & Coggins know what steps to take in order to make sure your rights under the decree are protected.
+Call today for a free consultation with one of our attorneys at (801) 903-2616.